formiga-tecnologia/Lavine/Framework/wikibase.md

 an MVC architecture is the best to do, in this tutorial we will show good practice.

 ### Structure standart with MVC architeture

+In MVC architeture  tou have 3 elements  M (model) V(view) C (Controller), where you  divide all elements with its you have one  big control in your own app, and you app gains scalability.
+In frist step create paths and files:

+* Pages: in its path you create Views for you App.
+* Routes: its pages is responsability manager the routes for you app where you can apply Controller
+* Components: the components is complement pages where you apply elements can have in your  models.

+after you create the path architeture you can  starts create the files.